KIHeartFailure/swedehf-primary-etiology/README.md

-# R code for the project Primary etiology across the EF spectrum: an analyses from the Swedish Heart Failure registry
+# R code for the project Etiology of heart failure across the ejection fraction spectrum and association with prognosis: an analyses from the Swedish Heart Failure Registry

 The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project.